Online EdD Programs in Diversity, Multiculturalism, and Social Advocacy

 During the latter half of their program, students complete a dissertation that investigates an issue in education relating to diversity, multiculturalism, and/or tolerance of difference in educational environments.
 Students earn academic credit for their research, discussion, and writing of their dissertation, typically through classes such as dissertation seminars, independent study, and dissertation research.
 Students complete their dissertation under the guidance of a faculty member who serves as their research mentor.
 Dissertations require a significant time investment for students, as well as advance planning on the topic and scope of their research project.
 For more information about the dissertation component of online EdD programs, please refer to our Dissertations and Doctoral Capstone Projects resource page.

-Career Paths for Graduates of EdD Programs in Diversity and Multiculturalism
+Career Paths for Graduates of EdD Programs in Diversity, Multiculturalism, and/or Social Advocacy

-Graduates of EdD programs with a concentration in Diversity and Multiculturalism are prepared to serve in leadership positions in a wide variety of educational institutions, including K-12 schools, colleges and universities, school districts, and even corporate settings.
+Graduates of EdD programs with a concentration in Diversity, Multiculturalism, or Social Advocacy are prepared to serve in leadership positions in a wide variety of educational institutions, including K-12 schools, colleges and universities, school districts, and even corporate settings.
 Jobs for graduates of these types of programs include but are not limited to:

 - School District Superintendent: School superintendents preside over an entire school district, which is generally composed of multiple schools in a given region.
 School superintendents collaborate with a larger school district board, as well as principals, parents, teachers, and education advocates to help schools meet educational benchmarks.
 Superintendents oversee the development and evaluation of educational programs, standardized testing, school facility updates, and school district budgets.